department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 ### What benefits can I get?

-Under MGIB or REAP, we pay you back for part of flight training costs at an approved pilot school.
-Under the Post-9/11 GI Bill, we pay the pilot school the full cost of your flight training, up to a yearly limit (in proportion to your level of eligibility).
+- Under the Montgomery GI Bill (MGIB) or [Reserve Educational Assistance Program (REAP)](/education/other-educational-assistance-programs/reap/), we pay you back for part of flight training costs at an approved pilot school.
+- Under the Post-9/11 GI Bill, we pay the pilot school the full cost of your flight training, up to a yearly limit (in proportion to your level of eligibility).

 If flight training is part of your college degree at an approved college or university, we pay the required tuition and fees, a monthly housing allowance, and a books and supplies stipend.

 ### Can I get benefits for vocational flight training and still have GI Bill benefits left?